Run the sample app: HoloLens - Visual Studio (C++/WinRT)

 To complete this quickstart, make sure you have:

-- A Windows machine with Visual Studio 2019 installed with the Universal Windows Platform development workload and the Windows 10 SDK (10.0.18362.0 or newer) component, and Git for Windows.
+- A Windows machine with Visual Studio 2019 installed with the Universal Windows Platform development workload and the Windows 10 SDK (10.0.18362.0 or newer) component.
+You must also install Git for Windows and Git LFS.

 - The C++/WinRT Visual Studio Extension (VSIX) for Visual Studio should be installed from the Visual Studio Marketplace.

 - A HoloLens device with developer mode enabled.
 This article requires a HoloLens device with the Windows 10 October 2018 Update (also known as RS5).
 To update to the latest release on HoloLens, open the Settings app, go to Update & Security, then select the Check for updates button.

 - Your app must set the spatialPerception capability in its AppX manifest.